TheuriM/deep-learning-challenge/README.md

 In conclusion, while the neural network model offers promising results, exploring a Random Forest approach or further optimization techniques, such as hyperparameter tuning with GridSearchCV, could yield higher accuracy and more reliable performance.

+Optimized Model

+Despite various optimization attempts, the model achieved a consistent accuracy around 72%.
+These include: Modifying the model architecture (adding/removing layers and neurons), Using dropout and early stopping, Adjusting activation functions and learning rates Oversampling the data to address class imbalance